· ·

 Baked camembert is the perfect winter dip, especially for cheese lovers.
 It’s comforting during the cold months and only takes 5 minutes to prep!
 It’s also a simple, quick, and gorgeous appetizer for parties!

-It got a little colder these weeks, Christmas has just passed and we’re right into winter.
-I’m more of a summer, warm weather person (not to say a real beach bum) but if there is one thing I love about winter, it’s FOOD!
+The weather’s turned colder these past weeks, and with Christmas just behind us, we’re deep into winter now.
+I’m definitely more of a summer, warm-weather person (not to mention a true beach bum).
+But if there’s one thing I absolutely love about winter, it’s the food!

-Here in Belgium and France, December is a synonym for warm chestnuts, glazed chestnuts, raclette, vin chaud, yule log (bûche de Noël), cougnou (sugar, raisins, chocolate), etc. All these are exclusively found in winter, in particular December.
-Oh, and not to mention cold weather is also a good excuse to abuse hot chocolate and hot chai tea lattes 🙂
+Here in Belgium and France, December means warm chestnuts, glazed chestnuts, raclette, vin chaud (mulled wine), yule logs (bûche de Noël), and cougnou (sweet bread with sugar, raisins, or chocolate).
+These are treats you can only find during winter, especially in December.
+Oh, and let’s not forget: cold weather is the perfect excuse to indulge in hot chocolate and chai tea lattes😊

-I’ve been visiting my family who lives a 5-minute drive from France, so I took the opportunity to pop at the supermarket in France and got myself some camembert.
-Christmas was just yesterday so I thought I’d bake a camembert as an appetizer before our Christmas dinner.
+I’ve been visiting my family, who live just a 5-minute drive from France.
+While there, I took the opportunity to pop into a French supermarket and treat myself to some camembert.
+Since Christmas was only yesterday, I decided to bake a camembert as an appetizer for our Christmas dinner.

-Baked camembert is the simplest (yet fancy) appetizer that I know of.
-It literally takes less than 5 minutes to prep.
-Pop it in the oven and you’ve got a stunning appetizer to share with friends or family.
+Baked camembert is one of the simplest yet most elegant appetizers I know.
+It takes less than 5 minutes to prepare—just pop it in the oven, and voilà!
+You’ve got a delicious, shareable dish to impress your friends or family.

 Brie vs. Camembert